19 Best Colorants For Epoxy Resin

 These powdered wonders are known for their ability to maintain color integrity even when combined with clear resins, making them a popular choice for artists seeking bold and opaque finishes.

-They are also versatile and compatible with various resin types.
-However, it’s important to note that a little goes a long way with pigments – excessive use may lead to overpowering colors or difficulties in achieving transparency.
+They are also versatile and compatible with various resin types like UV and epoxy.
+It’s important to note that a little goes a long way with pigments.

-They are also highly concentrated, requiring only a small amount to achieve intense hues.
+They are also highly concentrated, requiring only a small amount, so you won’t have to worry about the resin seizing up.

 Despite these considerations, the versatility and brilliance of dyes make them a favorite for artists seeking a transparent and luminous finish.